jamcalli/ABB-Discord-Bot/README.md

-# ✨🤖AudioBook Bay Discord Bot🤖✨
+# ✨🤖AudioBook Bay Scraper - Discord Bot🤖✨

 *Disclaimer.
 This was a personal project to learn DiscordJS and TypeScript.
 Go easy on me.